-$^{^3}See~DOD~FAR~Supp.~\S\S~225.504~and~225.520(c)(ii)~and~(iii)~(48~C.F.R.~\S~225.504~and~225.520(c)(ii)~and~(iii)).$ 4DOD FAR Supp. § 225.7501(a)(5) (48 C.F.R. § 225.7501(a)(5)) sets forth the conditions and exceptions under which DOD may acquire foreign end products or construction material for use outside the United States, including the catch-all where the head of the agency determines it is in the "public interest."
-Among the other specific exceptions are: executive agreements.5 Finally, the agency head can waive the BOPP restrictions when it is in the public interest to do so.6 § 9:16 Special DOD restrictions on procurement of foreign items Research References West's Key Number Digest, United States €=64.15 Apart from the BAA and BOPP, Congress has imposed some very specific restrictions on government (primarily DOD) procurement of certain foreign-source materials.
+$^{^3}See$ DOD FAR Supp. §§ 225.504 and 225.520(c)(ii) and (iii) (48 C.F.R. § 225.504 and 225.520(c)(ii) and (iii)).
+4DOD FAR Supp. § 225.7501(a)(5) (48 C.F.R. § 225.7501(a)(5)) sets forth the conditions and exceptions under which DOD may acquire foreign end products or construction material for use outside the United States, including the catch-all where the head of the agency determines it is in the "public interest."
+Among the other specific exceptions are: executive agreements.5 Finally, the agency head can waive the BOPP restrictions when it is in the public interest to do so.6 § 9:16 Special DOD restrictions on procurement of foreign items Research References West's Key Number Digest, United States 64.15 Apart from the BAA and BOPP, Congress has imposed some very specific restrictions on government (primarily DOD) procurement of certain foreign-source materials.
 Annual DOD Authorization and Appropriations Acts have added specific Buy American restrictions, which are also subject to various exceptions and waivers.
-Perhaps most long standing of these is the Berry Amendment, which has since been codified in the United States Code, but there are numerous other restrictions. § 9:17 Special DOD restrictions on procurement of foreign items-The Berry Amendment Research References West's Key Number Digest, United States \$\sim 64.15\$ For many years, the so-called Berry Amendment was routinely included in annual DOD Appropriations Acts to prohibit DOD's procurement of specific items containing foreign-source articles or material.
-This restriction was codified in 2001 and generally prohibits use of funds appropriated "or otherwise available to" DOD for procurement of food, clothing, various fabrics, hand or measuring tools, and specialty metals (e.g., certain steel and other metal alloys, titanium and titanium alloys, and zirconium and zirconium based alloys).1 There are a number of statutory and regulatory exceptions to the Berry Amendment restrictions including where there are inadequate U.S. sources or where the value of the acquisition is at or below the simplified acquisition threshold.2 Some of the other significant exceptions are: [Section 9:17] 5See DOD FAR Supp. § 225.7501(a)(3) (48 C.F.R. § 225.7501(a)(3)).
+Perhaps most long standing of these is the Berry Amendment, which has since been codified in the United States Code, but there are numerous other restrictions. § 9:17 Special DOD restrictions on procurement of foreign items-The Berry Amendment Research References West's Key Number Digest, United States €=64.15 For many years, the so-called Berry Amendment was routinely included in annual DOD Appropriations Acts to prohibit DOD's procurement of specific items containing specified foreign-sourced articles or material.
+This restriction was codified in 2001 at which time it generally prohibited the use of funds appropriated "or otherwise available to" DOD for procurement of food, clothing, various fabrics, hand or measuring tools, and specialty metals that were not grown, reprocessed, reused or produced in the United States.1 The Berry Amendment restrictions expressly apply to commercial items.
+There are a number of statutory and regulatory exceptions to the Berry Amendment restrictions including where there are inade- [Section 9:17] 1See 10 U.S.C.A. § 2533a.
+Section 604 of the Recovery Act, has imposed a similar obligation on certain clothing and textile products acquired by the Department of Homeland Security (DHS) where the item is directly related to the national defense.
+123 Stat.
+165-66.
+DHS has published an interim rule implementing this provision but with two important limitations.
+First, it only applies to appropriations made to DHS on or before passage of the Recovery Act on February 17, 2009.
+Second, DHS has limited the reach to those items that are intended for use by DHS is protecting the nation from internal and external threats (e.g., body armor).
+See 74 Fed.
+Reg.
+41346 (Aug.
+17, 2009).
+5See DOD FAR Supp. § 225.7501(a)(3) (48 C.F.R. § 225.7501(a)(3)).
 6DOD FAR Supp. § 225.7501(c) (48 C.F.R. § 225.7501(c)).